Begining a Lean Transformation

 - Recoup around 35% WIA staff labor hours associated with the application process and reassign this time to supporting a larger number of clients.

-Another big benefit is the eagerness and excitement that this first lean project has sparked in the LCWC.
-For example, Mark Johnston, WIA Center Manager, is committed to leading his team in an ongoing lean process improvement initiative.
+Another big benefit is the eagerness and excitement that this first Lean project has sparked in the LCWC.
+For example, Mark Johnston, WIA Center Manager, is committed to leading his team in an ongoing Lean process improvement initiative.

 The next project could be the process for measuring success with each client.
 The team is eager to determine best practices in gathering client outcome.

 Finally, the WIA team experienced the fruits of the educational grants that they offer and was able to see one of their qualified training vendors in action.
-They now have a clear reference of what the Certified Lean Master program is about and why lean is the number one improvement methodology in the world.
+They now have a clear reference of what the Certified Lean Master program is about and why Lean is the number one improvement methodology in the world.